If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 Churn vs. Customer Acquisition Cost (CAC)

 When founders think about profitability, they often focus on CAC.
 How much does it cost to acquire a new customer?
-If you're spending $200 to acquire a $49/month customer, your payback period is about 4 months.
+If you're spending $200 to acquire a $60/month customer, revenue payback is about 3.3 months.
+But only gross profit actually repays CAC, so use the gross-margin-adjusted convention: at an 80% gross margin, payback is $200 ÷ ($60 × 0.80), roughly 4.2 months.
+Whichever convention you use, say which one it is.
+The margin-adjusted number is the honest one.

 But here's what most founders miss: CAC is a one-time cost.
-Churn is a recurring loss that compounds over time.
+Churn is a recurring loss.

 This is why high-growth SaaS companies with poor retention eventually hit a wall.
-They can't acquire customers fast enough to offset the exponential losses from churn.
+They can't acquire customers fast enough, or cheaply enough, to keep paying for revenue they should never have lost.

 Churn vs. Monthly Recurring Revenue (MRR)